danionescu0/robot-camera-platform/README.md

 **What is this?**

-This is the backend of a mobile camera robot.
+This is the versatile robot platform.

+**1. The first usecase is a surveillence robot that is controlled using an android interface:**

 The robot will stream the video using [UV4l](http://www.linux-projects.org/uv4l/)